sadeghhosseini/eshop-monolithic/README.md

 # eshop-monolithic
 Dockerized restful backend for an eshop.
+Contains Integration testing for each endpoint.

 ## Technologies
 - Docker
 - PHP
 - Laravel framework
 - Mysql